TheDave1022/ZoneMinder_TelegramAlertNotifier/README.md

 - This will notify every 5 seconds while there is an alarm.
 Modify to your needs.
 If you want just a single notification, you can send the alarm.jpg file over instead of the -capture.jpg and set the time to be something extremely high.
 - I couldn't get my script running from crontab, so I had to go the service route.
 - Person detection notifications requires [zmeventnotification](https://github.com/pliablepixels/zmeventnotification).
+- jq is required to process the json for person detection

 ### Install requirements if you don't have them
 ```